sahilsk/sahilsk.github.io/_posts/articles/2014-09-27-rubyonrails-app-on-docker-part-i-understanding-specs.md

 	Understanding the full deployment requirement.

-2. Part-II : How we are doing?
+2. Part-II : How are we doing?

-	This part will include
+	This part will include:

 	-	Setup and Installation of Database
 	-	Containerize RoR App with webserver